stratosphereips/TestEnsemble/README.md

 # TestEnsemble
-Testing ensemble learning modules for SLIPS
+This version of repository contains ensemble learning tests for SLIPS.